wrmack/mkdocs-gh-ocaml/docs/Type system/builtin.md

 Type definitions that are built into OCaml.

 ## Primitives
-A primitive cannot be contructed from other types
+A primitive cannot be constructed from other types

 |Value is     | Type     | Example value      |
 |-------------|----------|--------------------|